jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # Data Structures
 .notes  If n is not very large, an array will beat it for performance.
 LL and trees have pointer chasing which are bad for striding across 2K cache pre-fetching.
 Java's hashmap uses chained buckets, where each hash's bucket is a linked list.
 Clojure/Scala vectors are good, because they have groupings of contiguous memory in use, but do not require all data to be contiguous like Java's ArrayList.
-Fastutil is additive, no removal, but that's how I'm currently using Riak, too.
+Fastutil is additive, no removal, but that's not necessarily a bad thing with proper tombstoning and data cleanup.

 * BAD: Linked list structures and tree structures
 * BAD: Java's HashMap uses chained buckets!